 Point up

-A style of play where you shoot a straight shot from the start of the gutter to the pocket.
+It is a style of play where you shoot a straight shot from the start of the gutter to the pocket.

 Quick Eight

-A ‘pocket’ where you are likely to score a spare but not much, in between 4-7 or 6-10.
+A ‘pocket’ where you are likely to score a spare but not much, between 4-7 or 6-10.

 Revolutions